jenca-adam/pyevil/README.md

 # `pyevil`

-A python module that groups together a bunch of voodoo c black magic function that can be useful when dealing with stuff at the very lowest of low levels of Python programming.
+A python module that groups together a bunch of voodoo c black magic functions that can be useful when dealing with stuff at the very lowest of low levels of Python programming.

 ## A disclaimer